EssaChanie/Capstone-Project/README.md

 - **Interactive Dashboard**: Visualizations for data insights using Plotly.

 ## Data Source
-The dataset is sourced from the 2019 Ethiopia Demographic and Health Survey (DHS).
+The dataset is obtained from the 2019 Ethiopia Demographic and Health Survey (DHS).
 Access it here: [DHS Data](https://dhsprogram.com/methodology/survey/survey-display-551.cfm).

 ## Requirements
 Install dependencies using: